 Strong 6.4 Magnitude Quake Strikes Indonesia

-At least 10 people have been killed and 40 others injured in a 6.4 magnitude earthquake that hit the Indonesian island of Lombok Sunday.
+At least 14 people have been killed and more than 160 others injured in a 6.4 magnitude earthquake that hit the Indonesian island of Lombok Sunday.

 The quake damaged dozens of houses and continued to send a wave of aftershocks.
 The number of those killed and injured could rise as authorities respond to more locations, Sutopo Purwo Nugroho of Indonesia's disaster response agency said in a statement.